jmathew1/SuperHack2018/mentors/mentor_training.md

 2. Read through and run ZumoBuzzerExample under File > Examples > ZumoShield

 ## Part 2: Design Challenge
-For this part, download and write your code in the the provided skeleton code in this repository under skeleton_code > day_2 > oldMazeSolver.
+For this part, download and write your code in the the provided skeleton code in this repository under skeleton_code - part 2: oldMazeSolver.

 **Please read through each part carefully for details**